Ismah Khatun: Background

-Ismah Khatun was one of the youngest daughter of Seljuk sultan Malik Shah.
-She was very young when her father died in 1092, he was succeeded by his underage son Mahmud I under the regency of Terken Khatun.
-She was the regent during his minority in 1092–1094.
+Ismah Khatun was one of the youngest daughters of Seljuk sultan Malik Shah.
+She was very young when her father died in 1092; he was succeeded by his underage son Mahmud I under the regency of Terken Khatun, who was the regent during his minority in 1092–1094.

-Later her other brothers; Berkyaruq, Malik-Shah II and Muhammad Tapar also became Sultans.
+Later, her other brothers, Berkyaruq, Malik-Shah II and Muhammad Tapar also became Sultans.

 Biography

 She was one of Al-Mustazhir's wives.
 She was the daughter of Seljuk Sultan Malik-Shah I. Al-Mustazhir married her in Isfahan in 1109.
 She later came to Baghdad and took up residence in the Caliphal palace.
-On 3 February 1112, she gave birth to prince Abu Ishaq Ibrahim, who died of smallpox in October 1114, and was buried in the mausoleum of al-Muqtadir in Rusafah Cemetery, beside his uncle Ja'far, son of the caliph al-Muqtadi.
+On 3 February 1112, she gave birth to prince Abu Ishaq Ibrahim, who died of smallpox in October 1114, and was buried in the mausoleum of al-Muqtadir in Rusafah Cemetery, beside his uncle-cousin Ja'far, son of the caliph al-Muqtadi (father of Mustazhir) and Mah-i Mulk Khatun (half-sister of Ismah).
 Upon the death of Al-Mustazhir, Ismah returned to Isfahan, where she died, and was buried within the law college that she had founded there on Barracks Market Street.

 Her husband died in 1118.
 In the same year her half-brother sultan Muhammad Tapar also died.

 After the death of her husband, he was succeeded by al-Mustarshid.
 He was Al-Mustazhir's son from a concubine Lubanah.
 She was from Baghdad.